shakibaam/Inverted-pendulum/README.md

 The output of the problem is the force (F) applied to the cart in the x-axis direction.

+## Implementation Steps

+To implement the fuzzy control system, follow these steps:

+1. **Fuzzification**:
+   - Fuzzify the input variables by mapping them to fuzzy sets.
+   - Transform the crisp inputs (angle and angular velocity) into linguistic terms using membership functions.

+2. **Inference**:
+   - Use the predefined rules written in the `fcl.simple/controller` file.
+   - Perform appropriate inference based on the fuzzified inputs to determine the fuzzy output.
+   - The rules involve terms like Pv (Proportional Velocity) and Pa (Proportional Angle) to guide the inference process.

+3. **Defuzzification**:
+   - Convert the fuzzy output into a crisp value representing the absolute force.
+   - Calculate the absolute force value based on the provided descriptions and guidelines.
+   - Consider this value as the output of the `decide` function.

 ## Getting Started

 To run this project, ensure that Python 2.7 is installed on your system.
 If not, you can download Python 2.7 from the org.python website.